andthearchitect/aws-lambda-java-runtime/README.md

     --compress 2 --no-header-files --no-man-pages --strip-debug
 ```

-What we're doing above is using the ```jlink``` tool included with the latest JDKs to link our module to the JDK modules
+What we're doing here is using the ```jlink``` tool included with the latest JDKs to link our module to the JDK modules
 it's dependent upon to include only those dependencies in our image.
-This creates a stand alone distribution which can
+This creates a small stand alone distribution which can
 be run on any machine without requiring Java to be installed.

-Here's a breakdown of what we're doing in the command above.
+Here's a breakdown of the ```jlink``` parameters above:

 **--module-path:** Links our module and the Linux JDK Runtime modules to link the built in Java classes we're
 dependent upon in our code, ie. UrlConnection, Map, System etc.

+**--add-modules:** Add our module as defined in ```module-info.java```

 **--output:** Put everything in an output folder named ```dist``` relative to the cwd.
 This folder will contain
 our stand alone Java Runtime with our Lambda Module embedded.

 **--launcher:** Create a launcher file called "bootstrap" which will be an file executable that invokes our main method directly.
-This means to run our application all we need to do is execute bootstrap like any other binary ie. ```$./bin/boostrap```.
+This means to run our application all we need to do is execute bootstrap like any other binary ie. ```$ ./bin/bootstrap```.
 This removes the need to specify classpaths, modules etc. as you'd typically need to do when you run a jar file.

 **Everything else:** The other parameters included are intended to cut down on the size of our deployment.
 Note we're stripping debug symbols from
 our runtime binaries so if you wanted to debug the runtime you'd want to build without this setting.
 This will not affect